eikehmueller/ma32070/lectures/Exercises.md

 If you are working on Notable, you can download any files you created to your own computer by right-clicking them in the file browser.

 ### Example
-The following step-by-step instructions illustrate how to prepare the solution of Exercise 1 for submission (all shell-commands include the prompt `$` which needs to be removed when entering the command):
+The following step-by-step instructions illustrate how to prepare the solution of Exercise 2 for submission (all shell-commands include the prompt `$` which needs to be removed when entering the command):

 #### Step 1: Change to correct directory
-Change to the `ma32070/` directory, list its contents and the contents of the subdirectory `exercise1` to make sure everything is ready for submission:
+Change to the `ma32070/` directory, list its contents and the contents of the subdirectory `exercise2` to make sure everything is ready for submission:
 ```
 $ cd ma32070
 $ ls
-exercise1
+exercise2
-$ ls exercise1
+$ ls exercise2
-cubicelement.py  test_cubicelement.py
+algorithms.py  driver.py
 ```

 #### Step 2: Zip the source code
 Create a zip file from the source code with the `tar` command:
 ```
-$ tar czvf exercise1.tgz exercise1
+$ tar czvf exercise2.tgz exercise2
-exercise1/
+exercise2/
-exercise1/test_cubicelement.py
+exercise2/algorithms.py
-exercise1/cubicelement.py
+exercise2/driver.py
 ```

 #### Step 3: Create .pdf from code
 Create a `.pdf` file from the source code with
 ```
-$ python -m code2pdf --path ./exercise --output code_exercise1
+$ python -m code2pdf --path ./exercise2 --output code_exercise2
 ```

 #### Step 4: Checking
-In addition to the subdirectory `exercise1`, the `ma32070` folder now also contains the files `code_exercise1.pdf` and `exercise1.tgz`:
+In addition to the subdirectory `exercise1`, the `ma32070` folder now also contains the files `code_exercise2.pdf` and `exercise2.tgz`:
 ```
 $ ls
-code_exercise1.pdf  exercise1  exercise1.tgz
+code_exercise2.pdf  exercise2  exercise2.tgz
 ```
 Double check that the zip-file has the right content:
 ```
-$ tar tzvf exercise1.tgz
+$ tar tzvf exercise2.tgz
-drwxrwxr-x eike/eike         0 2025-09-28 14:36 exercise1/
+drwxrwxr-x eike/eike         0 2025-09-28 14:36 exercise2/
--rw-rw-r-- eike/eike      6389 2025-09-28 14:36 exercise1/test_cubicelement.py
+-rw-rw-r-- eike/eike      6389 2025-09-28 14:36 exercise2/algorithms.py
--rw-rw-r-- eike/eike      5779 2025-09-28 14:36 exercise1/cubicelement.py
+-rw-rw-r-- eike/eike      5779 2025-09-28 14:36 exercise2/driver.py
 ```

 #### 5: Moodle submission
-Now upload the files `exercise1.tgz` and `code_exercise1.tgz` together with `solution.pdf` (if applicable) to the submission point on moodle
+Now upload the files `exercise2.tgz` and `code_exercise2.tgz` together with `solution_exercise2.pdf` to the submission point on moodle.

 # Exercise 1: Cubic Lagrange element